bnjix/example_concurrency/README.md

 * `bundle exec rake db:create`
 * `bundle exec rake db:migrate`

-Once the setup is complete, all examples are meant to be run from a console like so:
+Once the setup is complete, examples are meant to be run from a console like so:
 * `rails c`
-* `Examples::SimpleTransaction.demo`
+* `Examples::E1::SimpleTransaction.demo`